Todays COVID-19 update follows the meeting details from tonight’s County Commission meeting.

 COVID-19 Update (difference from previous day)

-According to the Governor’s Office, most new COVID-19 cases are coming from small group gatherings like weddings, showers, family events, etc. To reduce the spread, I am asking everyone to take extra care and to follow the basic rules/guidelines that are in place.
+According to the Governor’s Office, most new COVID-19 cases are coming from small group gatherings like weddings, showers, family events, etc. The large increases we are seeing came from these types of smaller social gatherings – especially Thanksgiving gatherings.
+With Christmas upon us this week, we must do what we can to keep from overwhelming our healthcare system.
+To reduce the spread, I am asking everyone to take extra care and to follow the basic rules/guidelines that are in place.

 - If you feel sick, get tested.

 - STAY HOME after being tested until you get your result.